The tax base is generally the accounting result as determined under Slovak statutory accounting rules, adjusted for tax purposes.

 Dividends paid to legal entities from the profits generated after 1 January 2004 are not subject to Slovak income tax, except for dividends:

-- from the profits generated after 1 January 2017 and paid to legal entities that are residents of non-contracting states from a Slovak tax resident company, which are subject to WHT of 35%
+- from the profits generated after 1 January 2017 and paid to legal entities that are residents of non-cooperative jurisdictions from a Slovak tax resident company, which are subject to WHT of 35%

-- from the profits generated after 1 January 2017 and received by a Slovak tax resident company from residents of non-contracting states, which are subject to tax of 35%
+- from the profits generated after 1 January 2017 and received by a Slovak tax resident company from residents of non-cooperative jurisdictions, which are subject to tax of 35%

 - paid to legal entities and the taxpayer cannot provide evidence of the beneficial owner of dividends, which are subject to WHT of 35%, and

-- received by a general partnership or a limited partnership, subsequently 'paid' to its partners of a non-contracting state, which are subject to WHT of 35%.
+- received by a general partnership or a limited partnership, subsequently 'paid' to its partners of a non-cooperative jurisdictions, which are subject to WHT of 35%.

 Dividends paid to entities from profits generated until 31 December 2003 and: